1nfo/JmeterAwsConf/README.md

 4. The ssh key file is also same in the cluster.
 5. configuration parameters are stored under /config
 6. Master/slaves are identified by tag, (i.e. \_\_JAC\_\<key name\>\_\_), don't change tag!
-4. one cluster is responsible for only on tasks. multiple clusters
-5.

 ## Prerequisites